-Create Offline/Reference Library Please see: Creating Offline/Reference Libraries on page 48 clicking on the name of the media directory has the same effect
+Create Offline/Reference Library Please see: Using Offline/Reference Libraries on page 67 clicking on the name of the media directory has the same effect

-Create Quick Mount Libraries Please see: Quick Mount on page 46
+Create Quick Mount Libraries Please see: Quick Mount on page 61

 Open Folder Opens the Media Management Library for the selected drive and directory.
 Double attempting to mount files that contain the same 'unique' identifier.
-(See below)
+Please see: Mounting Rules on page 62